Brazil eyes emergency use for AstraZeneca vaccine after UK approval | Health

 TARGETING JANUARY Rio de Janeiro-based Fiocruz, which has agreed to import and bottle some 100 million doses of the AstraZeneca vaccine by June and eventually produce the vaccine locally, had previously said it would seek full regulatory approval for the shot on Jan.
 15.

-On that basis, Health Ministry officials have said nationwide vaccinations would begin Jan.
-20 in a best-case scenario.
-Anvisa's press representatives declined to say when Fiocruz would file its request for emergency use.
+On that basis, officials have said nationwide vaccinations could, at the earliest, begin on Jan.
+20. Anvisa's press representatives declined to say when Fiocruz would file its request for emergency use.

 Once submitted, Anvisa said it will take up to 10 days to review the application, adding that the ongoing submission of late-stage trial results would help to accelerate the process.
 AstraZeneca and Fiocruz did not immediately answer questions on plans and timing for seeking regulatory approval.